-Aursfjord is a branch of Malangen Fjord in Balsfjord.
+Aursfjord is a branch of Malangen fjord in Troms.
 It is a beautiful little drive just 40 minutes south-west of Tennes.
 Autumn was an amazing time to visit, the trees were definitely giving us their best and the water was a gorgeous blue.

 The main attraction is the old saw mill, Aursfjordsaga, which was officially opened in 1799.
-It was restored from 1977-1982 by one for the descendants of the original owner.
-An old school building has been moved to the site where you can view a display of old artifacts, browse the local craft shop and top up with coffee and waffles.
+It was restored from 1977-1982 by one of the descendants of the original owner.
+An old school building has been moved to the site where you can view a display of old artefacts, browse the local craft shop and top up with coffee and waffles.

 Aursfjord was originally a Sami settlement dating back to the late 1500’s.
 The area was later deserted for a decade before Norwegian farmers settled there around 1660.
 In 1796 the Aursfjord sawmill was built, but because of a dispute with the landlord and owner of another sawmill nearby the mill was not taken into use until it received a Royal permit in 1799.
 Unfortunately, the permit did not allow for export of timber out of the Malangen district, but the locals used it diligently.

 Aursfjord has an interesting story from criminal history.
 In the mid-1700’s, a man was murdered by his wife and her brother in the nearby town of Kjervik.
 The two killers fled to Aursfjord where they were later arrested and sentenced to death.
-The two managed to escape from prison and fled to Sweden.
-They were re-arrested and their death sentences were carried through in 1742.
+They managed to escape from prison and fled to Sweden, where they were re-arrested and their death sentences were carried through in 1742.